ziphr/legal/privacy_policy.md

 **Location Data**

-We may request access or permission to and track location-based information from your mobile device, either continuously or while you are using the Application, to provide location-based services.
-If you wish to change our access or permissions, you may do so in your device’s settings.
+We may may collect real-time information about the location of your device, either continuously or while you are using the Application, for geo-fencing, mileage tracking or similar purposes.
+If you do not want us to collect this information, you may decline our request or disable location services in your mobile device’s settings.
+However, opting out of the collection of location information will cause location-based features to be disabled and the online and/or mobile application may not function properly.

 **Log Data**